Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 UL Monroe Stats and Trends

-- The Warhawks have been underdogs by 24 points or more one time this year and have not covered the spread once.
+- The Warhawks have yet to cover the spread this season when underdogs by 24 points or more.

-- The Warhawks score 11.0 points per game, comparable to the 11.0 the Trojans give up.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.